-How To Set Up a Limited Liability Company (LLC)
+How to Set Up a Limited Liability Company (LLC)

-How To Set Up a Limited Liability Company (LLC)
+How to Set Up a Limited Liability Company (LLC)

 1. Obtain a copy of your state’s LLC Articles of Organization form

-Get a copy of the LLC Articles of Organization form for your state.
+Get a copy of the LLC Articles of Organization Form for your state.
 You can find this at the Secretary of State’s office, here’s a list of Secretary of State’s office for each state.
 When you contact them, ask them if your state has any rules concerning business names and find out if you’re required to post a notice in the local newspaper.
 Also find out any specific rules regarding business names.

 2. Select an appropriate name for your business